 - Does a fully-subsidized transit pass promote racially equitable outcomes?

-- Results generated from this study will provide evidence about the impacts of the subsidized annual pass program that will inform decisions by King County Metro and other regional transit agencies on program renewal, expansion, and adjustments that could make it more efficient and equitable.
+- Provide evidence about the impacts of the subsidized annual pass program that will inform decisions by King County Metro and other regional transit agencies on program renewal, expansion, and adjustments that could make it more efficient and equitable.

-- Study results will inform decisions by other transit agencies in North America regarding the implementation of income-based subsidized transit fare programs.
+- Inform decisions by other transit agencies in North America regarding the implementation of income-based subsidized transit fare programs.

-- Findings will broaden understanding about the effects of transit subsidies.
+- Broaden understanding about the effects of transit subsidies.
 Other studies of transit subsidies have under-emphasized health outcomes and focused on interventions less intense than perpetual and fully-subsidized transit rides.

 Health & well-being: Psychological distress, self-reported physical health, and loneliness (via the 12-item Short Form Survey, the Kessler 10-scale, and the Loneliness 5-scale)